How do you know if you need a dehumidifier or humidifier?

 Some of the signs of dry air include:

 The nasal passage needs moisture for it to function correctly.
-Therefore, if you feel that your nasal passage is too dry, you can’t breathe properly, you start coughing and your mouth feels dry, you need to humidify.
+If you feel that your nasal passage is too dry, you can’t breathe properly, you start coughing and your mouth feels dry, you need to humidify the room.

 Dry skin, chapped lips and itchy eyes

-Dry air causes the skin to become dry.
+Dry air makes the skin dry.
 The eyes start to itch and the lips crack.
 The skin needs moisture to remain soft.
+If you start having rashes on the skin, it could be due to exposure to dry air.

 This one of the long term effects of dry air.
-If the wooden furniture is cracking, and the wooden floor starts to develop gaps, it is because the wood has contracted after losing moisture.
+If the wooden furniture is cracking, and the wooden floor starts to develop gaps.
+The wood contracts after losing moisture.

 Check your paint too.
 It could start peeling or flaking off.
 If that is the case, you need a humidifier to increase moisture.
 You can buy a good one on amazon.com.